-You’ve chosen a Weigela, pronounced wy-JEE-lah, an easy-to-grow, deciduous, perennial flowering shrub with prolific, eye-catching blossoms and pretty foliage.
-Easy-to-care-for and exceptionally attractive, this simple, inexpensive flowering shrub is a good choice for enhancing your landscape.
-Now that you’ve got it home, what next?
+One question we get a lot is: how do I care for my weigela?
+First of all, congratulations on a great pick!
+You’ve chosen a weigela (pronounced wy-JEE-la) which is an easy-to-grow, deciduous, perennial flowering shrub with prolific, eye-catching blossoms and pretty foliage.
+Easy-to-care-for and exceptionally attractive, this simple, inexpensive flowering shrub is a smart choice for enhancing your landscape.
+But now that you’ve got it home, what next?

 Choosing a Location

-First, if you don’t already know where you want to plant it, now is the time to decide.
-Weigela varies as far as height and width goes, depending upon the variety, so be aware of how your particular variety is expected to grow and choose your site accordingly.
-Your Weigela will prefer partial or afternoon shade in the hottest climates and during the hottest hours of the day at the height of the summer, though cooler climes will require full sunlight.
+If you don’t already know where you want to plant it, now is the time to decide.
+Weigela (pronounced wy-JEE-la) vary as far as height and width go.
+So be aware of how your particular variety is expected to grow and choose your site accordingly.
+Your weigela will prefer partial or afternoon shade in the hottest climate and during the hottest hours of the day at the height of the summer.
+But cooler climes will require full sunlight.

 Weigela, as with most plants, prefers soil enriched with organic material when first planted.
-This provides the roots much-needed nutrients and will help your new shrub to survive the rigors of transportation and subsequent transplanting.
-Once established, fertilization will be up to you and to the plant.
-If you notice stunted growth or fewer flowers than normal, consider feeding with a slow-release fertilizer formulated specifically for flowering shrubs and trees and follow the recommended instructions for dosage.
+This provides the roots with much-needed nutrients.
+Which will help your new shrub to survive the rigors of transportation and transplanting.
+Once established, fertilization will be up to you and the plant.
+If you notice stunted growth or fewer flowers than normal, consider feeding with a slow-release fertilizer formulated for flowering shrubs and trees.
+Follow the recommended instructions for dosage.
 One of our customer favorites is Jobe’s Organic Rose & Flowering Shrub Fertilizer Spikes.

 How do I care for my weigela: watering